teleprint-me/py.gpt.prompt/README.md

 A Python interface for the OpenAI REST API to automate GPT via prompts.

+**Note:** Please be aware that this project is still in its experimental prototype phase.
+It currently has certain limitations, such as handling API keys, environment variables, and configuration files, which are yet to be fully addressed.
+The project functions well in isolation, but it's not yet production-ready.

 ## Overview

 PyGPTPrompt is a Python-based project that allows for interactive command execution within a controlled environment.
 It provides a sandbox for executing commands, with enhanced security features that restrict access to sensitive directories.